MusicGenerator/mumble-ruby-pluginbot-docs/installation_howto.rst

 This tutorial works well using copy and paste if you want one bot only.
 If you want more bots, read the note boxes and warning boxes :)

-After ~20 minutes it should be finished, depending on your servers internet connection.
+After 10 to 20 minutes it should be finished, depending on your servers internet connection.

 How will it look like?
 ----------------------